InderpreetMetla/popt/README.md

 Pseudospectral OPTimiser (POPT)

 This software was developed as part of my undergraduate thesis at The University of Queensland.
+POPT is distributed under the MIT License.

 This software is able to solve continous time, multiple-phase trajectory optimisation problems using Legendre-Gauss-Radau orthogonal collocation methods.